lkesteloot/java_launcher/README.md

 ## Example

-Put this into a file called `helloworld`.
+Put this into a file called `helloworld` and make the file executable.
 The name of the file must match the name of the class.

     #!/usr/bin/env java_launcher
     # vim:ft=java